For the 2025 school year, there is 1 public high school serving 2,188 students in 95215, CA.

 The top ranked public high school in 95215, CA is Franklin High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-ÎÛÎÛÂþ» high school in zipcode 95215 have a Graduation Rate of 86%, which is less than the California average of 87%.
+ÎÛÎÛÂþ» high school in zipcode 95215 have a Graduation Rate of 87%, which is more than the California average of 86%.

 Minority enrollment is 96% of the student body (majority Hispanic), which is more than the California public high school average of 79% (majority Hispanic).